Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 ## Credits

 ### Technical
-- Google Fonts: Uses for both fonts within the site.
+- Google Fonts: Used for both fonts within the site.
 - Font awesome: Used for all icons within the site.
 - Code Institute Task Manager Project: Provided me with basic ideas and how to format my python/flask code.
 ### Content